 Food is very important for all of us but for dogs, food means more than just fuel.
 Dogs love to eat including pugs.
 Food means life for them almost.
 Generally, pugs aren’t considered as one of the most active breeds, and if not given enough exercise they can become fluffy balls.

-feeding your pug is one of the most important factors in how to take care of Pug and it has to be because food is necessary for all the living things.
-Maintaining a regular schedule on feeding your pug is very necessary according to the serving size recommendations.
+feeding your pug is one of the most important factors in how to take care of Pug and it has to be because food is necessary for all living things.
+Maintaining a regular schedule for feeding your pug is very necessary according to the serving size recommendations.

-An adult pug needs a different type of diet and a pug puppy needs different.
+An adult pug needs a different type of diet and a pug puppy needs a different one.
 Therefore, pay attention to your pup’s feeding requirements according to its activity level and age.

 |Age||Times a day||Amount of food|

 |1-2 months||4 times a day||1/4 – 1/3 cup, puppy food|

 |2-8 months||3 times a day||1/4 – 1/3 cup food|